NelushiB/project-html-css-sushi-restaurant/README.md

-Website created in HTML & CSS (no-responsive).
+Website created in HTML & CSS (no responsive).
 The accessible pages are: home, menu, and contacts